What is antibiotic resistance?

 - Not sharing personal items such as razors, towels, or brushes

 Plain soap is best for washing hands and shared surfaces.
-Soaps with antibacterial ingredients do not help stop the spread of infection in a home setting.
+Soaps with antibacterial ingredients don't help stop the spread of infection in a home setting.
 They may also contribute to resistance.

 What are the symptoms of an antibiotic-resistant infection?

-Infections from antibiotic-resistant bacteria can affect almost every part of the body.
+Infections from these bacteria can affect almost every system of the body.
 They can cause many symptoms.
-But symptoms alone can’t tell you whether an infection is from antibiotic-resistant bacteria.
+But symptoms alone can’t tell you if an infection is from germs that are resistant to antibiotics.

 How are antibiotic-resistant infections diagnosed?